Cimicifuga racemosa. Family: Ranunculaceae

 menstrual period.
 These symptoms include cramping and muscle tension.

-The plant has estrogen-like effects.
-It binds to estrogen receptors.
-A study published
+The plant has estrogen-like effects, binding to estrogen receptors.
+Most studies haven’t

-black cohosh for longer than six months.
-So, there is no safety information on long-term
+looked at using black cohosh for longer than 6 months.
+So, there is no safety information

-Black cohosh comes in oral capsule and powder form.
-Follow the instructions on the
+Black cohosh comes in dried root, tablet, capsule, and extract form.
+Follow the instructions

 Side effects, toxicity, and interactions